ernop/gpt-webdiff/README.md

+This now works if installed via cron.
+See the *_example files in this dir.

 I want to make a command line program for "gpt-diff".
 It should be like "gpt-diff add <name> <URL> [daily|hourly|weekly] etc.".
 That would do the following:

 1. set up a periodic repeated action to call a wget on that URL and save the results to a file.
 Then it would compare the current results to the last results, if any, using gpt-4o.
 So that if the first time, the page said one thing, the 2nd time, the page would say another thing.